edgecollective/edge-blog/projects/water_biochar.md

 - Building a **2000 liter per day** water treatment system (pdf): [in English](https://www.aqsolutions.org/wp-content/uploads/2020/04/2000LPD_English.pdf)
 - Building a **300 liter per day** water treatment system (pdf): [in English](https://www.aqsolutions.org/wp-content/uploads/2022/06/blue-barrel-system-manual_2022.pdf) | [in Spanish](https://www.aqsolutions.org/wp-content/uploads/2020/04/blue-barrel-system-manual_Espanol.pdf)

-## Elegant overview of the design of a biochar-based water filtration system
+## An elegant overview of the design of a biochar-based water filtration system

 A researcher in Thailand describes a system design that has since been widely reproduced throughout Thailand and the region.